zckyachmd/zacky.id/README.md

 # Personal Website

 This project is a personal website designed to showcase an individual's portfolio, projects, and skills to potential clients or recruiters.
-Leveraging HTML, CSS with Tailwind CSS and Post CSS, and JavaScript where necessary, the site is crafted with a responsive design for various screen sizes, harnessing the advantages of Tailwind CSS in a modern approach to styling, and enhancing performance through stylesheet optimization using Post CSS.
+This website was created as part of the first month's assignment in the bootcamp organized by [Bermentor Indonesia](https://github.com/bearmentor-community).

+## Resources

-Explore the Figma design mockup [here](https://www.figma.com/design/iNwDAvrafvxCMVHNHcmBnp/Zacky's-Portfolio).
+- **Design Mockup:** Explore the design on [Figma](https://www.figma.com/design/iNwDAvrafvxCMVHNHcmBnp/Zacky's-Portfolio).
+- **Project Preview:** Preview the project on [Vercel](https://zacky-achmad.vercel.app/).
+- **Project Logbook:** Accessible through the [Logbook Zacky](https://github.com/zckyachmd/logbook-zacky).

-## Tech Stack
+## Technologies Used

-- HTML
+- **HTML**
-- CSS (Tailwind CSS and PostCSS)
+- **CSS** with Tailwind CSS and Post CSS
+- **JavaScript** (where necessary)

 ## Features

-- [ ] Accessibility: Ensure your website is accessible to all users.
+- [x] Accessibility: Ensure your website is accessible to all users.
-- [ ] Responsive Design: Seamlessly adapts to diverse screen sizes.
+- [x] Responsive Design: Seamlessly adapts to diverse screen sizes.
 - [x] Navigation: Navigate through the website with ease.
 - [x] Home: Welcome your visitors with a captivating landing page.
-- [ ] About: Introduce yourself to your audience.
+- [x] About: Introduce yourself to your audience.
-- [ ] Blog: Share your thoughts and ideas with the world.
-- [ ] Projects: Showcase your projects and contributions.
+- [x] Projects: Showcase your projects and contributions.
 - [ ] Contact: Connect with your audience.
 - [x] SEO Optimized: Improve your website's visibility on search engines.
+- [x] Performance Optimized: Enhances performance through stylesheet optimization using Post CSS.

 ## Installation